Nava Tintarev is an Assistant Professor and Delft Technology Fellow in the Web Information Systems group

 , Faculty of Electrical Engineering, Mathematics and Computer Science at TU Delft.
 She studies how to best present and adapt the presentation of complex data (using both natural language generation, and visualizations) in artificial advice giving systems.

-Nava was previously an assistant professor at Bournemouth University (UK), a research fellow at Aberdeen University (UK), and a research engineer for Telefonica research in Barcelona (Spain).
+Nava was previously an assistant professor at Bournemouth University (UK), a research fellow at Aberdeen University (UK), and a research engineer for Telefonica Research (Spain).

 explanations, natural language generation, human-computer interaction, personalization (recommender systems), and visualization.

-on personalized information presentation in different application areas, including Recommender Systems, Scrutable Autonomous Systems (SAsSy
+on the topic of personalized information presentation in different application areas, including Recommender Systems, Scrutable Autonomous Systems (SAsSy

 ), nature conservation